Ocean acidification: History

 In a synthesis report published in Science in 2015, 22 leading marine scientists stated that CO_{2} from burning fossil fuels is changing the oceans' chemistry more rapidly than at any time since the Great Dying (Earth's most severe known extinction event).
 Their report emphasized that the 2 °C maximum temperature increase agreed upon by governments reflects too small a cut in emissions to prevent "dramatic impacts" on the world's oceans.

+A study done in 2020 argues that ocean acidification is not only negatively affecting marine life, but also human health.
+Food quality, respiratory issues, and human health are all negatively affected by ocean acidification.